 It is a pity, we know!
 But do not get demotivated!
-The database for this kind of app is quite big, and we have pre-select some viable options particularly useful for UK residents.
+The database for this kind of app is extensive, and we have pre-select some viable options particularly useful for UK residents.
 With no further ado, let’s begin!

 First and foremost, what is Mint?